Kiliia Raion: Location

 Kiliia raion was located in the southwestern part of Ukraine, in the extreme southeast of Odesa region.
 The territory of the raion stretches for 61 km in length and 56 km in latitude.
 To the west, on land and partly on Lake China, the raion borders the Ismail raion.
 Its neighbor in the north-west was Artsyz raion, in the north — Tatarbunary raion, the border with which partly passed through the estuary Sasyk.
 To the south, the Kiliia raion was bounded by the state border with Romania along the Danube.
 A total of 182 km of the state border runs within the raion.
 In the east, the territory of the raion was limited by the waters of the Black Sea, the seacoast of which reaches a length of almost 60 km.
-The Kiliia raion also included a number of islands in the Danube Delta as ell as the sea island of Zmiiny, which is 37 kilometers away from the mainland.
+The Kiliia raion also included a number of islands in the Danube Delta as well as the sea island of Zmiiny, which is 37 kilometers away from the mainland.